argumenta/argumenta/doc/README.Install.markdown

 ### 4. Argumenta Config

 Edit the configuration file for each mode in `/etc/argumenta`.
-In particular, uncomment the `postgresUrl` setting and change its `PASSWORD` placeholder to a password of your choice for each mode.
-The other settings can be safely left commented out, and Argumenta will use each mode's defaults.
+In particular, edit the `postgresUrl` setting and change its `PASSWORD` placeholder to a password of your choice for each mode.
+See `config/modes` for a full list of settings, and the default for each mode.

 ### 5. Argumenta Database and Roles